Equidistribution of rational points and the geometric sieve for toric varieties: Equidistribution and sieving

 \subsection{The Selberg sieve for almost-Fano varieties}

-In this section, based on the condition \textbf{(EE)}, we seek to establish a sieving result for rational points on almost-Fano varieties satisfying local conditions ``modulo powers of primes''.
+In this subsection, based on condition \textbf{(EE)}, we seek to establish an effective sieving result for the number of rational points of bounded height on almost-Fano varieties satisfying local conditions ``modulo prime powers''.
 The main result is Theorem \ref{thm:Selbergsieve} as an effective version of Theorem \ref{thm:Tamagawazero}, which generalises \cite[Theorem 1.7]{Browning-Loughran} where $V$ is a projective quadratic hypersurface.
-Our key analytic input is a version of Selberg's sieve (Theorem \ref{thm:Selberg}), best suitable for our application.
+Our key analytic input is (a generalisation of) Selberg's sieve (Theorem \ref{thm:Selberg}), best suitable for our application.